-- 1 From the graph, select Graph Setup. - 2 Select Filter > Off.
+- 1 Select a graph in a Combo page, and select •••. . - 2 Select Filter > Off.

 inReach® Messages

 Do not read or reply to notifications while operating the vessel.
 Failure to pay attention to the conditions on the water can result in vessel damage, personal injury, or death.